MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/fileshare-connector.md

 ## Step 6: Custom property settings

-You can enrich your indexed data by creating custom properties for the connector's default properties.
+You can enrich your indexed data by creating custom properties based on the connector's default properties.
 To add a custom property:

   1. Enter a property name.
 This name will appear in search results from this connector.
   1. For the value, select Static or String/Regex Mapping.
 A static value will be included in all search results from this connector.
 A string/regex value will vary based on the rules you add.